IDA-FBK/MultiModalPattern/README.md

 3. The pattern should represent modalities at the highest level of abstraction, therefore ensuring a separation of concerns between the specific downstream applications. supported and the content of the pattern.
-4. The pattern should be domain agnostic, task-independent and easy to use
+4. The pattern should be domain agnostic, task-independent and easy to use.
 5. The pattern should promote modular development and be extensible, therefore allowing users to define new modalities and express relationships between them.

 ## Multi-Modal ODP Applications